 How has your career developed?

 After gaining my Master of Osteopathy, I practised as an associate in several clinics in London.
 My wife and I always wanted to travel to Asia and that is why 6 months after graduating, we jumped at an opportunity to move to Singapore.
 I was pleased to find a high demand for osteopathy and I was lucky enough to get offers from 4 main practices.
 Being a native French speaker was definitely an advantage and I soon built up my patient list.

 After 4 years in Singapore we decided to move back to London so that our baby girl would be born in Europe.
 Having worked as an associate for several years, I was keen to develop my own practice.
-I currently work 2 days within an osteopathic clinic located in South West London and 3 days for myself offering home visits in Central London.
+Seven years ago, I registered my company Physiosteo Ltd and have been offering home visit treatments (osteopathy & rehabilitation) in South West London ever since.
+It’s a great way of working as I manage my own diary myself and no-one seems to be offering home visits.

 How did you get involved with the London Olympics and Athletics World Championships?

 I’d always dreamt of being in the Olympics and when the opportunity came to be part of the 2012 volunteer programme I was determined not to miss it.
 Despite a lengthy application process (that started in 2010), it was similar to any other job application.
 At the time I hadn’t gained the 5 year post-qualified status needed to work as an osteopath during the Olympics so I applied as a Sports Massage Therapist.
 It was a fantastic experience so when London was selected for the 2017 Athletics World Championships I applied straight away and this time chose to be involved with the Para Athletes.
 I was accepted both as an osteopath and as a sports massage therapist, which I was really happy about.

 I can honestly say that my career has exceeded my expectations.